Polygamous leader had child brides, called himself 'prophet'

 Ultimately, the federal judge overseeing the case ordered Barlow and Bistline, whose brief hearing focused on setting further court dates, to remain in custody.

 Barlow, Bistline and Johnson face life in prison if convicted of the charges.
-Johnson didn't have a publicly listed attorney.
+Johnson does not yet have an attorney publicly listed in Arizona.

 FBI spokesperson Kevin Smith declined Tuesday to discuss the trajectory of the case against the women and Bateman.
 Court records allege Bateman, 46, engaged in child sex trafficking and polygamy, but none of his current charges relate to those allegations.
 Bateman's attorney in the federal case, Adam Zickerman, did not respond to requests for comment.